Depression Signs: 5 Things You Know That Outsiders Don’t

 Sometimes it seems like all of us who are working so hard to get out of our personal black holes inevitably face a social structure that still sees depression as an easy problem to fix with just a trip to the pharmacy.

 The fact is that we’re talking about a subject that’s as delicate as it is complex.
 We invite you to think about it with us.
-If you’ve ever gone through depression, these 5 aspects will be very familiar.
+If you’ve ever gone through depression, these 5 signs will be very familiar.

 1. I have NOT given up; I’m not weak